linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 Ciena owned technology that allowed fiber optic telephone lines to carry more information.
 The technology allowed telephone carriers to get more bandwidth out of existing fiber optic lines.
 Tellabs made digital connecting systems.
 These systems allowed carriers to connect incoming and outgoing telephonic lines as well as allow many signals to travel over one phone circuit.

 Tellabs and Ciena announced their intent to merge on June 3, 1998 in a one for one stock swap.
 One share of Tellabs would be issued for each share of Ciena.
 The purpose of the merger was to position the two companies to compete with larger entities such as Lucent Technologies.
 Additionally, each company expected to leverage their business off of the other's customer base.
-Tellabs price at the time was about  $66 while that of Ciena's was at$ 57.
+Tellabs price at the time was about  \$66 while that of Ciena's was at\$ 57.

 Shortly after the announcement, the share price of Tellabs declined to about 64 while that of Ciena's increased to about 60.
 Still, there was 4 of merger premium to extract from the market if the deal were completed.
 A merger arbitrage hedge fund manager would employ the following strategy:

-Short 1000 shares of Tellabs at $64
+Short 1000 shares of Tellabs at \$64

-Purchase 1000 shares of Ciena at $60
+Purchase 1000 shares of Ciena at \$60

 Unfortunately, the deal did not go according to plan.
 During the summer, Ciena lost two large customers, and it issued a warning that its third quarter profits would decline.
-Ciena's stock price plummeted to $15 by September.
+Ciena's stock price plummeted to \$15 by September.
 In mid-September the deal fell apart.
 The shares of Ciena were trading at such a discount to Tellabs' share price that it did not make economic sense to complete the merger, when Ciena's shares could be purchased cheaply on the open market.
-In addition, Tellabs share price declined to about $42 on earnings concerns.
+In addition, Tellabs share price declined to about \$42 on earnings concerns.

 By the time the merger deal fell through, the hedge fund manager would have to close out his positions:

-Buy 1000 shares of Tellabs stock at $42
+Buy 1000 shares of Tellabs stock at \$42

-Sell 1000 shares of Ciena at $15
+Sell 1000 shares of Ciena at \$15

 The total return for the hedge fund manager would be:

-Gain on Tellabs shares: 1000 × ($64 - $42) = $22,000
+Gain on Tellabs shares: 1000 × ($64 - $42) = \$22,000

 Loss of Ciena shares:  $1000 \times ($ 15 - $60) = -$45,000

-Short rebate on Tellabs:  $4.5\% \times 1000 \times \$ 64 \times (110 / 360) = \ $880$
+Short rebate on Tellabs:  $4.5\% \times 1000 \times \$ 64 \times (110 / 360) = \ $880\$

 Total:  $= -\$  22,120$